Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Heavy metals - what do we know about them?
-As a rule, most people associate this term with the course of the school curriculum in chemistry.
-In fact, heavy metals surround us everywhere: they are present in the composition of household chemical solutions, in the composition of the soil, in water, in the atmosphere.
-It turns out that poisoning with heavy metals can be obtained almost anywhere - both in everyday life and at work.
-Such poisoning does not always become obvious - sometimes it acquires a chronic course, and harmful substances accumulate in human tissues for years and even decades.
-How to determine the poisoning, and what measures need to be taken to eliminate its effects?
+Heavy metals – what do we know about them?
+As a rule, most people associate this term with a school chemistry course.
+In fact, heavy metals surround us everywhere: they are present in household chemical solutions, in the soil, in water, in the atmosphere.
+It turns out that heavy metal poisoning can be obtained almost anywhere – both at home and at work.
+Such poisoning does not always become obvious – sometimes it becomes chronic, and harmful substances accumulate in human tissues for years and even decades.
+How to identify poisoning, and what measures should be taken to eliminate its consequences?

 Epidemiology

-The poisoning by heavy metal compounds is, in fact, quite common.
-The first records of such poisonings were made as early as the IV century - then the first time was described by the poisoning of mercury.
-In the olden days, such inorganic toxins as mercury and arsenic were widely used - they were used everywhere, including in everyday life.
+Poisoning with heavy metal compounds is actually quite common.
+The first records of such poisonings were made back in the 4th century – that was when corrosive sublimate poisoning was first described.
+In the old days, such inorganic toxins as corrosive sublimate and arsenic were widespread – they were used everywhere, including in everyday life.

-According to statistics, in just one year (from 1924 to 1925) almost a thousand people died in Russia, receiving poisoning with mercury.
+According to statistics, in just one year (from 1924 to 1925) almost a thousand people died in Russia from corrosive sublimate poisoning.

-Poisoning with such a heavy metal as copper, is typical for regions where wine making and gardening are actively practiced.
-The reason for this is the massive use of copper sulfate in the fight against harmful insects and plant diseases.
+Poisoning with such a heavy metal as copper is typical for regions where winemaking and gardening are actively practiced.
+The reason for this is the widespread use of copper sulfate in the fight against harmful insects and plant diseases.

-Also, heavy metal poisoning often occurred after the use of such an anti-neoplasm as a gray mercury ointment.
+Heavy metal poisoning also often occurred after using an anti-lice remedy such as grey mercury ointment.

-To date, the number of deaths from poisoning with heavy metals has significantly decreased.
-So, in the last century the mortality from such intoxications was about 65-85%, and nowadays it barely reaches 15%.
+Today, the number of fatalities from heavy metal poisoning has decreased significantly.
+Thus, in the last century, the mortality rate from such intoxications was approximately 65-85%, and in our time it barely reaches 15%.

-The lethal amount of heavy metals upon ingestion is as follows:
+The lethal amount of heavy metals when ingested is as follows:

 - mercury compounds – 0.5 g;